gabssprogrammer/tickers-discordjs-bot/README.md

 # 👋 Hi there!
 I'm @gabssprogrammer

 ## About me
 Hello!
-I'm a 22-year-old Brazilian programmer who's passionate about technology and software development.
+I'm a 22-year-old Brazilian programmer with a passion for technology and software development.
 My main areas of expertise include C#, JavaScript, TypeScript, C++, Java, Front-end, and Back-end.
-Additionally, I enjoy building bots using Node.js.
+I also enjoy building bots using Node.js.

 ## Interests
 - Software development